Hôtel Lutetia

-The Mandarin Oriental Lutetia, Paris, located at 45 Boulevard Raspail, in the Saint-Germain-des-Prés area of the 6th arrondissement of Paris, is one of the best-known hotels on the Left Bank.
-It is noted for its architecture and its historical role during the German occupation of France in World War II.
+The Hôtel Lutetia (/fr/), branded since 2025 as the Mandarin Oriental Lutetia, Paris, located on Boulevard Raspail, in the Saint-Germain-des-Prés area of the 6th arrondissement of Paris, is one of the best-known hotels on the Rive Gauche.
+Opened in 1910, it is noted for its architecture and historical role during the German occupation of France in World War II.

 History

 Early years

 The Lutetia was built in 1910 in the Art Nouveau style to designs by architects Louis-Charles Boileau and Henri Tauzin.
 It was established by Boucicaut family, owners of the Bon Marché department store, which sits opposite it facing Square Boucicaut.
-The Lutetia is located at the intersection of Boulevard Raspail and rue de Sèvres, adjacent to the Sèvres-Babylone Métro station.
+The Lutetia is located at the intersection of Boulevard Raspail and rue de Sèvres, adjacent to Sèvres-Babylone metro station.
 The hotel is named for an early pre-Roman town that existed where Paris is now located.

 Famous guests over the years have included Pablo Picasso, Charles de Gaulle, Marianne Oswald, André Gide, Peggy Guggenheim,Fritz J. Raddatz and Josephine Baker.
 James Joyce stayed at the hotel in January-February 1940, and it was his final Paris address.
 Dawn Powell lived at the Lutetia for three months in the fall of 1950, during her only visit to Europe.